rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 ### Video Memory for Graphical Installations

 VirtualBox&reg; sets up 16 MB of memory to use for video.
 That is fine if you are planning on running a bare-bones server without a GUI, but as soon as you add graphics, that's not enough.
 Users who keep this setting, often see a hanging boot screen that never finishes or other errors.
-If you are going to be running Rocky Linux with a GUI, you should allocate 128 MB.
+If you are going to be running Rocky Linux with a GUI, you should allocate enough memory to easily run the graphics.
+If your machine is a bit thin on memory, adjust this value upwards 16 MB at a time until things run smoothly.
+Keep in mind, too, that your host machines video resolution is also a factor that you need to consider.
+Think carefully about what you want your Rocky Linux virtual machine to do, and try to allocate video memory that is compatible with your host machine and your other requirements.
+You can find more information on display settings from [Oracle's official documentation here](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/settings-display.html).
+If you've got plenty of memory you can set this value to the maximum of 128 MB.
 To fix this before we start the virtual machine, click on the "Settings" (gear icon) and you should get the same settings screen that we got when attaching our ISO image (above).

 This time:

 * Click on "Display" on the left-hand side
 * In the "Screen" tab on the right-hand side, you'll notice the "Video Memory" option with the default set to 16 MB.
-* Change this to 128 MB
+* Change this to the value that you want.
+You can adjust this upwards by coming back to this screen anytime.
+In our example, we are selecting 128 MB now.

 !!!
-Note
+Tip
     There are ways to set the video memory up-to 256 MB.
-If you need more, do a quick Internet search on how to do this within your host operating system.
+If you need more, check out [this document](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vboxmanage-modifyvm.html) from Oracle's official documentation.

 Your screen should look something like this: